SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Tent campsites in the Mount Baker-Snoqualmie National Forest around Index, Washington provide access to alpine environments with limited amenities.
+Tent campsites around Index, Washington range from free lakeside tent camping at Barclay Lake to remote alpine sites at Gothic Basin, most with limited amenities in the surrounding national forest.
 Barclay Lake, a free tent-only site, offers lakeside camping with vault toilets but requires a hiking permit.
 Gothic Basin provides more remote tent camping options with strict regulations on fires and waste disposal.
 South Fork Sauk River offers dispersed tent camping with picnic tables and toilet facilities along the Mountain Loop Highway.

 Tent campers should pack essential supplies as most sites have minimal infrastructure.
 Fires are permitted at many locations including South Fork Sauk River, but seasonal fire bans are common during summer months.
 Most primitive tent sites have fire rings but no drinking water, requiring filtration from nearby streams.
 Late spring access to higher elevation campsites may be limited by snowpack.
 According to one visitor, "Half way along the mountain loop highway you encounter numerous spacious tent sites with fire rings and gorgeous river & Mountain view camp grounds."